FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 **<a name="#crash-recovery"></a>Crash Recovery**

-The configuration file in the same folder as the executable is the *active configuration file.* This configuration file is maintained by the application and is not meant to be modified by curators or users (unless there is an issue with loading the file.)
+The configuration file in the same folder as the executable is the *active configuration file.* This configuration file is maintained by the player and is not meant to be modified by curators or users (unless there is an issue with loading the file.)
 This file is created so that the registry may be restored in the event of a crash, shutdown or power outage.

 There are four possible scenarios.